cbfacademy-course-material-taylor-2022/software-engineering-project-group-d/README.md

 ### Edit Profile Wireframe
 ![Wireframe -Edit Profile Page](https://user-images.githubusercontent.com/111147873/217080939-40ba0204-d3b7-49a5-8cd9-4f7b5a07ef16.png)

-References:
+## 7. References:
 https://www.w3schools.com/react/react_usestate.asp

 Session Notes/ Recorded sessions

-Acknowledgement
+## 8. Deployment: to be commission in the next Phase of the Project

-CBF TAs - Andrew,
+## 9. Acknowledgement

-Deployment: to be considered
+ALL TAs of CBF, Clare and Mariam